stephenwhitmarsh/EpiCode/development/modified_fieldtrip_functions/readme.txt

 ft_spike_xcorrs, line commented with '%paul'
 Correct one error in one specific case due to histc output if first argument is of length 1

+ft_read_event : 2 lines commented with %Paul
+while reading nev files, the low-function read_neuralynx_nev outputs a string associated to each event.
+In order to keep this information, I added it to the event structure outputed by ft_read_event